johnglover/simpl/readme.txt

 - create properties for threshold and num_bins in SndObjPartialTracking class
 - make sndobjs use self.sampling_rate
 - make peak detection use the new window_size property
-- add partial_number to partials in the PartialTracking.update_partial function, as in SMS

 sms:
 - can sms_scaleDet be moved to the harmonic analysis phase?